patient36/pulse-play/frontend/README.md

 ## **Credits**

-PulsePlay was ideated and crafted with dedication by [Leroy Patient](https://github.com/patient36).
+PulsePlay was ideated and crafted  by [Leroy Patient](https://github.com/patient36).